Clean Energy Program

 The Clean Energy Program (or CLEP) is part of the Community Enhancement Program, which can be downloaded here.
 The CLEP provides financial contributions towards implementing clean energy improvements in the community.

-If you haven’t applied for the program yet, then we recommend you get involved.
-Under Stage 1 of the program, if you are eligible, you will receive an energy audit of your house.
-Under Stage 2 of the program, eligible residents will be able to apply for a grant of up to $8,130 to make energy efficiency improvements to their house.
+If you haven’t applied for the program yet, then we invite you to get involved.
+Under Stage 1 of the program, if you are eligible, you will receive an energy audit of your house and a $150 Bunnings Goulburn voucher to purchase small items to assist in improving energy efficiency in your home.
+Under Stage 2 of the program, eligible residents will be able to apply for a grant of up to $8,370* to make energy efficiency improvements to their house.
 This might include installation of a solar hot water service, a solar PV system, wall insulation or better insulated windows.

-We recommend you first read the Clean Energy Program Brochure.
-It provides a good overview of the program.
-If you want to apply, you can then download an application form.
+We recommend you first read the Clean Energy Program Brochure which provides an overview of the program.

-Please feel free to contact us if you have any queries about the program.
+Please feel free to contact us if you have any queries about the program or require assistance with submitting an application.

 Information about Stage 2 – Multiple applications for a single property